DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-09 Meeting Script.md

 			- Players can INCREASE their max toxicity meter at dealers.
 			- Dealer rooms will also contain a selection of FUCKING GUNS the player can buy if they choose not to upgrade their toxicity meter.
 	- Toxicity Meter and Relapsing overhaul
 		- Y'know how we have it so we *Relapse* 3 times and immediately die?
 Yeah fuck that we're not doing that anymore.
 		- Instead, we will allow the player to *RELAPSE* infinitely many times per level.
-There will be
+There will be more immediate consequences for Relapsing like slowing the player, making them unable to shoot, etc.
+		- This way, we don't punish the players for committing to a certain playstyle through gameplay.
+	-